iluley/covid19-sentiment-nlp/README.md

 ### 2. Baselines

-Run in any order (all consume the final DataFrames):
+Run in any order (all use the final DataFrames):

 * `baseline_benchmark_zero_shot_BART_raw_and_transformed.ipynb`
 * `baseline_benchmark_few_shot_MiniLM_raw_and_transformed.ipynb`